iamlohit/iamlohit/README.md

 ![](https://komarev.com/ghpvc/?username=iamlohit&colur=brightgreen&style=for-the-badge&)

 👋 Hello, world!
 Welcome to my GitHub!
-I'm Lohit, your go-to full-stack developer and SRE 💼, with a diverse history in network architecture, development, and reliability engineering.
+I'm Lohit, an SRE 💼, with a diverse history in network architecture, distributed systems, and reliability engineering.
 I’m a coding enthusiast who breathes automation, cloud technologies, and all things tech! 🚀

 🔭 I’m currently working on managing Google Cloud Platform resources using Terraform, on display in my [TF-Workspace](https://github.com/iamlohit/TF-Workspace) repo ☁️.
 At the same time, I'm developing automated CI/CD workflows in the exciting domain of GitHub's DevOps service, as seen in my [github_actions](https://github.com/iamlohit/github_actions) repository 🔧.